-Fifa U-17 Women’s World Cup: India’s campaign ends after loss to technically superior Morocco
+Fifa U-17 Women’s World Cup: India show fight but technically superior Morocco still prevail

-India’s hopes of reaching the quarterfinals of the 2022 Fifa U-17 Women’s World Cup ended on Friday after losing 3-0 to fellow debutants Morocco at the Kalinga Stadium in Bhubaneswar.
+India’s hopes of reaching the quarterfinals of the 2022 Fifa U-17 Women’s World Cup, for the record, ended on Friday after losing 3-0 to fellow tournament debutants Morocco at the Kalinga Stadium in Bhubaneswar.

 The defeat, coupled with, their 8-0 loss in their first match against the United States means India cannot make it to the knockout stages even if they beat Brazil in their final Group A match on Monday.